OfficeDev/microsoft-teams-app-schema/README.md

 If you do want to link to MicrosoftTeams.schema.json within your source, here's where to find specific versions.
 * **Released version.** https://developer.microsoft.com/en-us/json-schemas/teams/vX.X/MicrosoftTeams.schema.json, where X.X corresponds to
 the version numbers listed in the [releases](https://github.com/OfficeDev/microsoft-teams-app-schema/releases); usually [Latest release](https://github.com/OfficeDev/microsoft-teams-app-schema/releases/latest).
-* **Developer Preview.** The [preview/DevPreview branch](https://github.com/OfficeDev/microsoft-teams-app-schema/tree/preview/DevPreview) contains the manifest matching features in [Microsoft Teams Devleoper Preview](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/dev-preview/developer-preview-features).
+* **Developer Preview.** The [preview/DevPreview branch](https://github.com/OfficeDev/microsoft-teams-app-schema/tree/preview/DevPreview) contains the manifest matching features in [Microsoft Teams Developer Preview](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/dev-preview/developer-preview-features).
 If you need to link to this version, you can use this URL: <https://raw.githubusercontent.com/OfficeDev/microsoft-teams-app-schema/preview/DevPreview/MicrosoftTeams.schema.json>.

 # Contributing